fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 15.md

 - The device has two out of three wired and working ultrasonic sensors to detect edges

 *what plans changed*:
-- We found a camera for the Raspberry Pi and then changed the concept to have a more independant device which does not also have to access the connected tablet/smartphone's camera
+- We found a camera for the Raspberry Pi and then changed the concept to have a more independent device which does not also have to access the connected tablet/smartphone's camera
 - We didn't fully implement the edge detection because we already planned in the beginning that that is not our main focus and we would only do it in the end, if we have enough time (optional goal)

 *what doesn't work*: